zhangky12/Cloudflare-internship-2020-system/README.md

 ## Extra Credits
 ### Allow to set TTL as an argument and report the corresponding "time exceeded” ICMP messages
-When the type of icmp_reply is ICMP_TIME_EXCEEDED, "Time to live exceede" will be printed out.
+When the type of icmp_reply is ICMP_TIME_EXCEEDED, "Time to live exceeded" will be printed out.

 ```
 sudo ./ping www.google.com 10